ecmwf/ecflow/docs/rest_api.rst

    * - Payload
      - *empty*
    * - Response
-     - See below for details.
+     - See :ref:`below <response with suite tree>` for details.

+.. _response with suite tree:

 Response with Suite tree
 """"""""""""""""""""""""